 The FIDES Guide 2009 (UTE-C 80811) was updated in 2009 by a consortium of leading French international aeronautical and defense companies, under the supervision of the DGA (Délégation Générale pour l'Armenent - French Ministry of Defense).
 It offers a reliability prediction methodology based on physics of failure, and provides failure rate models for electrical, electronic and electromagnetic components, as well as for commercial-off-the-shelf (COTS) board assemblies.

 Lambda Predict provides full support for defining different operating phases (life profile).
 The software also guides you through the pi factor assessments recommended by the standard and makes it easy to reuse supplier/process evaluations when applicable.

-The Handbook of Reliability Prediction Procedures for Mechanical Equipment (NSWC-07), issued by the Naval Surface Warfare Center Carderock Division on July 31, 2007.
-This standard provides reliability prediction models for mechanical components, such as seals, springs, pumps, valves, brakes and more.
+The Handbook of Reliability Prediction Procedures for Mechanical Equipment, issued by the Naval Surface Warfare Center, provides reliability prediction models for mechanical components, such as seals, springs, pumps, valves, brakes and more.
 Now in Version 10, Lambda Predict supports both the NSWC-07 (published in 2007) and NSWC-11 (updated in 2011) versions of the standard.

 DISCLAIMER: The Lambda Predict software is intended to facilitate the widely used methods that are described in published reliability prediction standards.
 The software was not developed in cooperation with or endorsed by the organizations that developed and published these standards.
 ReliaSoft has validated the software against the standards themselves but any issues with the methods described within a standard should be directed to the publishing organization so the feedback may be considered in a future update to the guideline.